Home

 What’s the difference between an ACH payment and direct deposit?

 Direct deposit is simply a type of ACH payment.
-In fact, direct deposit is perhaps the most common type of ACH payment, seeing how common it is for employees to receive their paycheck via direct deposit.
+In fact, direct deposit is perhaps the most common type of ACH payment, seeing how common it is for employees to receive their paycheck directly in their bank accounts via direct deposit.

 How long does it take for an ACH payment to go through?

-ACH payments may take 3-5 business days to complete.
+ACH processing times range from 1-3 business days to complete.
 ACH payments are not instantaneous, and are processed in batches throughout the day.
 Depending on a variety of factors, including the bank doing due diligence to ensure sufficient funds are available, the payment may take a few business days to go through.

 Author